lia-07/ig-gallery-worker/README.md

 This is a tool which acts as a pass through layer for the Instagram Display API.
 Responses are meant to exactly match those provided by the official API.
 The only difference is this tool automatically manages and updates access tokens, requiring no human intervention.
 This makes it perfect for Jamstack-type sites.

-It is build to run on [Cloudflare Workers](https://workers.cloudflare.com/) and [Cloudflare Workers KV](https://developers.cloudflare.com/kv/) because they are fast, free\* and flexible.
+It is build to run on [Cloudflare Workers](https://workers.cloudflare.com/) and [Cloudflare Workers KV](https://developers.cloudflare.com/kv/) because they are fast, free (up to 100,000 requests per day) and flexible.

-\*As long as it gets less than 100,000 requests per day.

 ## Set up guide